Employee Empowerment Startup Founder @ 42: Meet VC

 Name: Vinod Chandrashekar

 Hometown: Bangalore, India

 Interests: Math, Cinema, History

-Dream Job or Long-Term Career Goals: Make world suck less.
+Dream Job or Long-Term Career Goals: Make the world suck less

 Name: Sameer Pallav Sahu

 Interests: Technology, Music, Movies, Dota2

 Dream Job or Long-Term Career Goals: Tech Entrepreneur

 Name: Yashveer Rana

 Interests: Coding, Music Production, Movies, Swimming